juozasg/SJRBC-web-map-data/README.md

 Each site must have a unique `siteId` field in the format `dataset-number`.
 For example: `ecoli-1` or `fish-20`

 The dataset names in `sites.csv` refer to files containing the data for the sites.
 So for `ecoli-1` the data is stored in `ecoli.csv`.

+### Indexes

+Each site belongs to multiple regions/areas (polygons): HUCs, state and a county. `indexes` folder contains this geo-index.
+Whenever new sites are added the indexes must be rebuild with `build-indexes.rb`.

 ### dataset CSV files